doncato/freemind-api/README.md

 ## TODOs
 - Add more endpoints
+- Use user ID's instead of names as the primary key for stuff

 ## LIMITATIONS
 ### Elements
 Each Element (each entry and directory node) must have an unique ID which is (as of now) saved and handled as an unsigned 16 bit integer.
 Meaning you can have 'only' about 65535 entries.
-Although the more you approach this number the longer generation of new entries might take.
+The ID `0` **SHOULD NOT** be used Although the more you approach this number the longer generation of new entries might take.
 As of now I don't think that anyone needs more than 1000 entries registred at once.

 ## SETUP
 ### 1. Installation